gvwilson/sensibleadventures/wrestler/wrestler.md

 Good.
 And the other?"*

-*"I do not know, brother.
+*"I do not know.
 He is no bigger than I was at twelve summers."*

-*"Do not underestimate him.
+*"Do not think him weak.
 A knife does not have to be big to be deadly."
 The night is a dark shell
-flecked here and there with stars like chips of ice.
+flecked with stars like chips of ice.
-An elk bleats somewhere in the distance.
+A camel grumbles somewhere in the distance.
 Another answers it.*

 *"I am not afraid."
 There is a moment's silence.
-"But why must I go with them?
+"Must I go with them?
 Laughs-at-Storms is sewing a new blanket.
 She says it will be very soft."*

-*"You must go with them because I have said you must."
+*"You must go with them because I have said you must.
-The elk bleats again.
+You can put your arrows in Laugher's quiver when you return."*
-"You can put your arrows in Laugher's quiver next season."*
+The camel bleats again.

 ---